wp-statistics/wp-statistics/readme.txt

 == Upgrade Notice ==
 = 14.9 =
-Please clear your cache to ensure proper functionality, as some request payloads have been updated.
-Additionally, please review your settings, especially if you use DataPlus, Advanced Reporting, and Customization, as some options have been changed.
+To ensure the plugin works correctly, please clear your cache because some request payloads have been updated.
+Also, review your settings, especially if you use DataPlus, Advanced Reporting, or Customization, as some options have changed.

 = 14.0 =
 Welcome to WP Statistics v14.0, our biggest update!